jhellingman/tei2html/Wiki/Installation.md

 ## SX, NSGML ##

-_optional, only needed you want to use SGML as source format._
+_Optional, only needed you want to use SGML as source format._

 SX is an SGML to XML translator, and NSGML is an SGML validator, part of the SP package.
 Since XSLT only supports XML, you will need both those two tools to be able to work with SGML.
 They can be downloaded from [James Clark website](http://www.jclark.com/).
 For windows, get [sp 1.3.4](ftp://ftp.jclark.com/pub/sp/win32/sp1_3_4.zip).